ireynolds/sms-immunization-manager/website/content/contribute/architecture/index.md

 ## Responder

-The Responder app is responsible for sending a message back to the sender of an incoming SMS message.
+The Responder app acts during the Cleanup RapidSMS phase and creates Message Effects in the Response stage.
+It is responsible for sending a message back to the sender of an incoming SMS message.
 Hopefully this message will typically be a "Thank You" response.
 In the event of one or more `ERROR`s, the responder will select an error as the basis of the response.

 The Responder selects the first `ERROR` attached to the message to use as the base of the response.
 This is by design, so that the sender can correct multiple errors one at a time in the order that they appeared in the original message.
 Since the size of an SMS message is limited, it was decided that trying to report multiple errors in one message would be too difficult.